Tautellini/SFSE-Plugin-WeaponFoV/README.md

 # Weapon FoV SFSE Plugin

-This plugin is setting up the Weapon FoV for Starfield.
+This is a [Starfield Script Extender](https://github.com/ianpatt/sfse) plugin that is setting up the Weapon FoV.